Pablo

 Hi!
 Welcome to my webpage.

 My work lies at the intersection between mathematical logic and human-computer interaction, with applications to interactive theorem proving.
-More precisely, I try to design graphical representations of logical theories that are better suited to direct manipulation by humans, but still understandable by computers.
+I try to design graphical representations of logical theories that are better suited to direct manipulation by humans, but still understandable by computers.

 Please feel free to send me a message at